Frequency Converter

 Common conversions

-Frequency measures how often a repeating event occurs per second and is a cornerstone concept in acoustics, electronics, communications and signal processing.
-It is expressed in hertz (Hz) and scaled using kilo (kHz), mega (MHz) and giga (GHz) as needed to cover audio, radio and microwave ranges.
+- Basics: Frequency measures repeating events per second and is expressed in hertz (Hz).
+Common prefixes are kilo (kHz), mega (MHz) and giga (GHz) to cover audio, radio and microwave ranges.